For Health and Community Workers

 - Costs: We use a sliding scale and accept Work and Income Disability Allowance clients.
 We haven’t turned away any client unable to pay.

 - Office and Counselling Hours: Initial interviews are generally during regular office hours and counselling can be evenings, daytime and weekends.

 - Initial Interview: Our intake staff work from a social work framework at the first interview and match the client with the counsellor as well as with other community supports.

-- Waiting List: We have not yet had a waiting list and generally have an initial interview with the client within 2 working days.
+- Waiting List: We have not yet had a waiting list and generally have an initial interview with the client within a week.

 - Our Response to Referrers: If you want feedback about this client’s engagement please tell us.

 Contact the Canterbury Men's Centre